RedDevil2k3/academic-kickstart/content/project/description.md

 # album = "Screenshots"
 # image = "Execution speeds.jpg"
 +++

-<h1>A</h1>

-# Search engines play a major role in our day to day activities.
-Instant information, and we all turn to Google or Yahoo.
-Search engines have become an essential part of our lives.
-Here, a simple search engine has been developed for a drug dataset.

 # The dataset used for this has been taken from [Kaggle](https://www.kaggle.com/jessicali9530/kuc-hackathon-winter-2018/home).
 # This dataset consists of patient reviews for numerous drugs that have been prescribed for the symptoms that they have experienced, and how effective they have been.